tmdc-io/proxy-registry/README.md

 This chart will do the following:

-* Implement a Docker registry deployment
+* Implement a Docker registry StatefulSet (replaces the previous Deployment for better state management)

 ## Installing the Chart